Luigi-Annic/WorldMapR/README.md

 WorldMapR is currently on CRAN - DOI:	10.32614/CRAN.package.WorldMapR

-To do in future version 0.1.4:
+Future updates will address the following:

-- improve documentation for EPGS coordinates
+- improve documentation for EPSG coordinates
 - find better solutions for dealing with coordinates when different EPGS are provided
 - update vignette by switching eval in chunk-10 from FALSE to TRUE, and improve readability
 - add possibility to use user-defined palette for continuous data
-- add possibility to obtain different EPGS to geometries_data() (now, only WGS84 is available)
+- add possibility to obtain different EPSG to geometries_data() (now, only WGS84 is available)
+- Improve code readability by deleting the rows containing saving arguments and chunk (now they are commented, thus practically removed from the functions, they can be deleted)